 \subsection{Gaussian manifold VAE}

-We propose a Gaussian manifold VAE (GM-VAE) whose latent space is defined over the Gaussian manifold.
-To be specific, we place a PGM normal prior over the latent space of the VAE and add a proper geometric transformation at the last layer of the encoder and the first layer of the decoder for the conversion between the Euclidean space and Gaussian manifold.
+We introduce a Gaussian manifold VAE (GM-VAE) whose latent space is defined over the diagonal Gaussian manifold with the help of the PGM normal.
+We use the PGM normal for variational and prior distributions.
+To be specific, with the PGM normal, the evidence lower bound (ELBO) of the GM-VAE can be formalized with the diagonal Gaussian manifold $\{(\boldsymbol{\mu}, \Sigma) \mid \boldsymbol{\mu} \in \R^n, \Sigma \in \R^n_{>0} \}$ as: